aashish-bidap/Real-Time-Twitter-Analysis-Dashboard/README.md

-# Title REAL TIME TWITTER DATA ANALYSIS PIPELINE
+# Title : Real Time Twitter Data Analysis Pipeline

 Objective of this project is built a real time streaming data pipeline in order to
 - Analyse trending User Mentions, Hashtags